 Based on the Government’s current plans, we will reduce overall public expenditure by 25% and cut taxes by 20%.

-We will put in place arrangements for holders of gilts to sell them at face value to the Bank of England.
+We must put arrangements in place for holders of gilts to sell them at face value to the Bank of England.
 The Bank would then write off these purchases and the existing debt it holds.

-We believe in honesty and transparency, and that public sector borrowing goes hand in hand with bad government and poor value for money.
-People should pay for what they get, judge the services and be encouraged to vote accordingly.
+Public sector deficits and borrowing go hand in hand with bad government, poor value for money and the scourge of inflation.
+People should pay for what they get, judge the quality of the services and be encouraged to vote accordingly.

 As a principle, we must not burden the young through taxes and borrowing to pay for the old.

 We must not support “unfunded” public sector pensions schemes.
 The generous, unrealistic pension promises are not backed up with any pension fund and cannot be afforded by current and future generations.

 In recognition that the current and past governments have betrayed public employees, we must introduce hardship arrangements to ensure that every public sector pensioner whose scheme is unfunded receives a pension equivalent to the average private sector pension.
 We must also stop routine early retirements.